fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

-Every click is stored into a separate piece of state called _allClicks_ that is initialized as an empty array:
+Every click is stored in a separate piece of state called _allClicks_ that is initialized as an empty array:

 ```js
 const [allClicks, setAll] = useState([])